JellalLeonhardt/FtpPlayer/readme.md

-# This is a FTP server player based on QT5
+# This is a FTP server video player based on QT5